 - posed a danger to public safety

 The Federal Labor Standards Act (FLSA) protects American workers from unpaid wage or overtime complaints.
-It’s illegal for the employer to retaliate against an employee if there is a dispute, or formal claim, about overtime or minimum wage.
+It’s illegal for the employer to retaliate against an employee due to a dispute, or formal claim, about overtime or minimum wage.

 It’s illegal for employers to retaliate against employees for joining a union, participating in union events, or forming a union.
 Labor laws, as well as state right to work laws, also make it illegal for employers to retaliate against employees for denying or resigning from a union membership.